ODINN555/MCCustomCreation/README.md

  A location is a data type which contains several things: x cords, y cords, z cords, World, vertical rotation (pitch) and horizontal rotation (yaw).\
  so setting the direction of the Location is like setting it's pitch and yaw.\
  So we first chose to set a location direction.
 The direction vector we gave to the Set Location Direction parameter was the player's location direction, which is, the direction which the player is looking.\
- The location we set the direction to was the location of the targeted block 4 ahead of the player.
+ The location we set the direction to was the location of the targeted block 4 blocks ahead of the player.

  **You may ask, why setting the direction?**\
  Since we are using the location of the targeted block ahead to the player, it does not consider the direction of the player eyes.\